-Rebuilt Pedestals are typically broken by the time they are first introduced, unless the revelation that caused them to break and the revelation that restores their admirer's faith, are tied in to the main story.
+Rebuilt Pedestals are typically broken by the time they are first introduced unless both the revelation that caused them to break and the revelation that restores their admirer's faith are tied in to the main story.
 Sometimes this trope can be played for tragedy as the pedestal holder may be dead by the time the character learns the truth, making any sort of reconciliation impossible.

 There will be some unmarked spoilers ahead, for the rebuilding and sometimes for the breaking.

-- In Code Geass, Kallen initially hated her mother for staying as a maid, seemingly out of love for her father, but learned that it was out of love for her that she did so.
+- Kallen initially hated her mother for staying as a maid, seemingly out of love for her father who has already remarried, but learned that it was out of love for her that she did so.
 Happens to her several times with Lelouch.

-- In the 2003 anime version of Fullmetal Alchemist, the older of two Ishvalan brothers is quite bitter toward his mother, who ran out into the foyer of the home where the two boys were, then when soldiers arrived, ran into the bedroom seemingly out of cowardice, being killed when a shell hit.
-He eventually finds out that her eyesight had deteriorated, and she was running back to check on her children, not knowing where they were, when he opens the locket and finds eye medicine hidden inside.
+- In Fullmetal Alchemist, the older of two Ishvalan brothers is quite bitter toward his mother, who ran out into the foyer of the home where the two boys were, then when soldiers arrived, ran into the bedroom seemingly out of cowardice, being killed when a shell hit.
+He eventually finds out that her eyesight had deteriorated, and she was running back to check on her children, not knowing where they were when he opens her old locket and finds eye medicine hidden inside.
 This causes him to forgive her.

 - A few cases from Naruto.

-- Kakashi goes from being ashamed of his father breaking the rules to save his comrades to believing he did the right thing in Kakashi Gaiden.
-Unfortunately, his best friend, who rebuilt said pedestal, went the opposite direction, due to the Curse of Hatred destroying his sanity after watching Rin die.
+- Kakashi goes from being ashamed of his father Sakumo for breaking the rules to save his comrades, to believing he did the right thing in Kakashi Gaiden.
+Unfortunately, his best friend Obito, who rebuilt said pedestal, went the opposite direction, due to the Curse of Hatred destroying his sanity after watching Rin die.

 - In One Piece, Laboon desperately tried to break through the Red Line to reach his crew, believing that they sailed back to West Blue rather than circumnavigating the globe on the Grand Line, also forgetting their promise to return to him.
-Itís eventually revealed that they had been killed on the Grand Line.
-One of their crew, Brook, came back to life with his Devil Fruit power, and is determined to return to Laboon to fulfill his promise
+Its eventually revealed that they had been killed on the Grand Line.
+One of their crew, Brook, came back to life with his Devil Fruit power and is determined to return to Laboon to fulfill his promise.

-- In Muhyo And Roji, Biko is initially shocked at her teacher Rioís betrayal of the Magical Law Association, but comes to forgive her after she rejoins the heroes.
+- In Muhyo and Roji, Biko is initially shocked at her teacher Rios betrayal of the Magical Law Association but comes to forgive her after she rejoins the heroes.

-- In Mai-HiME, Natsuki temporarily enters a Heroic BSOD after learning that her mother was supposedly planning to sell her, but later decides to believe in the mother inside her heart.
+- In My-HiME, Natsuki temporarily enters a Heroic BSOD after learning that her mother was supposedly planning to sell her, but later decides to believe in the mother inside her heart.